Parenting in KFL&A

 Sudden Infant Death Syndrome (SIDS) is when a healthy baby dies when sleeping for no known reason.
 There are things you can do that lower the risk of your baby dying or getting hurt while sleeping.

-Everyone who cares for your baby should be aware of these guidelines.
-They should follow them each time your baby is placed to sleep for naptime and bedtime.
+Everyone who cares for your baby should be aware of the

 Where should my baby sleep?